BeNrn/TestingRepo/README.md

 # Testing Repository
-Repository to collect the information of my knowledge building process.
+Repository for all other scripts.
+It is a collection of test cases and experiments.

 ### Current structure
-- Testing space
+- Python
   - Supervised classification
-- Knowledge base
-  - Jupyter Notebook
+  - Raster calculation